 \subsection{Ablation Study of \promptmethod}

-We conduct an ablation study on \promptmethod to investigate the benefits of each proposed component, namely hierarchical generation (HIG) and recurrent prompt generation (RPG), in PACS and DomainNet.
+We conduct an ablation study on \promptmethod to investigate the benefits of each proposed component, hierarchical generation (HIG) and recurrent prompt generation (RPG), in PACS and DomainNet.
 For a fair comparison, we generate 50 different prompts and use SDXL to generate images for all baselines.
-For HIG, we use a 7-ary tree with a depth of 2.
-Since we only need 50 prompts, we sample 50 prompts from the 57 total nodes of a complete 7-ary tree.
+For HIG, we use a 7-ary tree with a depth of 2, the same configuration as in \promptmethod.

-The results are summarized in Tab.~\ref{tab:HCFR_ablation}.
-In the table, vanila prompt generation refers to generating $N$ different prompts using an LLM without applying RPG or HIG.
-Specifically, we use the following prompts for vanila prompt generation:
+The results are summarized in Table~\ref{tab:HCFR_ablation}.
+In the table, vanilla prompt generation refers to generating $N$ different prompts using an LLM without applying RPG or HIG.
+Specifically, we use the following prompts for vanilla prompt generation:

 As shown in the table, applying RPG alone even degrades the performance compared to vanilla prompt generation.
-This degradation occurs because, as iterative steps progress, the length of the LLM input increases, making it challenging to utilize the information within the extended context effectively (\ie, \emph{lost-in-the-middle challenge}~\citep{liu2024lost, an2024make}), as discussed in Sec.~\ref{sec:prompt_refiner}.
-In contrast, combining RPG with HIG addresses the lengthy input problem, leading to improved performance in both in-distribution (ID) and out-of-distribution on PACS and DomainNet.
+This degradation occurs because, as iterative steps progress, the length of the LLM input increases, making it challenging to utilize the information within the extended context effectively (\ie, \emph{lost-in-the-middle challenge}~\citep{liu2024lost, an2024make}), as discussed in Section~\ref{sec:prompt_refiner}.
+In contrast, combining RPG with HIG addresses the lengthy input problem, leading to significantly improved performance in both in-distribution (ID) and out-of-distribution on PACS and DomainNet.